PowerDNS/pdns/docs/backends/ldap.rst

        --binddn=ADMIN_DN > update.ldif

 The parameter "host" and "basedn" are mandatory, "binddn" is optional.
-If "binddn" is given, the script will prompt for a password, otherwise an anonymous bind is executed.
+If "binddn" is given, the script will prompt for a password; otherwise, an anonymous bind is executed.
 The updates in LDIF format are written to stdout and can be redirected to a file.